 InFocus Advocacy® is a 501(c)(3) nonprofit that works with self-advocates, families, and communities to enhance the image of people living with a disability.
 Our work contributes to the creation of inclusive communities, where everyone is welcome and valued.

 to better serve people with disabilities and their families

 to voice their needs and use their expertise as consumers to help their communities.

 Designing Inclusive Programming

 in recreation, physical activity, cultural arts, and friendship domains.

 Stuart J. Schleien

 Stuart J. Schleien is Co-Founder and an Executive Director for InFocus Advocacy.

-He is also Professor & Chair in the Department of Community & Therapeutic Recreation at UNC Greensboro.
+He is also Professor Emeritus in the Department of Community & Therapeutic Recreation at UNC Greensboro.
 As a Licensed and Certified Therapeutic Recreation Specialist, he develops best practices that help parents and professionals design inclusive recreation, physical activity, and camp programs for children and adults with diverse skills and abilities.
 He has expertise as a systems change agent for inclusive service delivery, helping agencies manage successful organizational change and development.
 Dr. Schleien has written 7 books and over 125 journal articles and book chapters on this topic and has presented his work throughout the U.S. and Canada, and in Australia, England, Germany, Israel, Spain, and Sweden.